huskycode/foresee/README.md

 ### All Platforms

 * Install java

-* make sure you can use java from command line.
+make sure you can run java from command line.
 Try this command

     java --version